Table of Contents

 User Experience is NOT User Interface, and it’s not usability either.

 In future articles we will see both concepts in depth.
-But for now, we can say that both are (very small) parts of UX as a whole.
+But for now, we can say that both usability and user interface design are (very small) parts of UXD as a whole.

 ISO standards in User Experience

 For example, we have the ISO standards.

 These are the quality specifications for defining reliable, safe and durable products and services.